classroomtechtools/Endpoints/README.md

     }
   });

-  batch.add(request);
+  batch.add({request: request});

 });

 const responses = batch.fetchAll();
+Logger.log(responses.length);  // 2
 ```

 You don't have to use the batch functions to create requests to the same endpoint.
-Any request that you can create with this library can be processed in batch mode, as long as the parameter to `add` is a `Request` object.
+Any request that you can create with this library can be processed in batch mode, as long as the `request` parameter to `add` is a `Request` object.

 ## Notes on `createGoogEndpoint`